The Chart for Elanco Animal Health Incorporated (ELAN) Is Flashing Mixed Signals

 ELAN’s Market Performance

-ELAN stocks went up by 3.98% for the week, with a monthly drop of -2.92% and a quarterly performance of 5.26%, while its annual performance rate touched 10.39%.
-The volatility ratio for the week stands at 4.24% while the volatility levels for the past 30 days are set at 4.86% for Elanco Animal Health Incorporated.
-The simple moving average for the period of the last 20 days is -0.64% for ELAN stocks with a simple moving average of 20.90% for the last 200 days.
+ELAN stocks went down by -6.19% for the week, with a monthly drop of -7.35% and a quarterly performance of 4.56%, while its annual performance rate touched 8.17%.
+The volatility ratio for the week stands at 3.51% while the volatility levels for the past 30 days are set at 4.72% for Elanco Animal Health Incorporated.
+The simple moving average for the period of the last 20 days is -3.52% for ELAN stocks with a simple moving average of 16.18% for the last 200 days.

 Analysts’ Opinion of ELAN